-Finally, Microsoft pushed the October 2020 update version 20H2 for Windows 10 operating systems which came with many new features, Improved security updates and additions over the earlier versions of Windows.
-Undoubtedly, the latest Windows 10 20H2 update brought many interesting features but it is also one of those Windows 10 updates which became the gateway to many technical errors and annoying Windows issues.
+Finally, Microsoft pushed the may 2021 update version 21H1 for Windows 10 operating systems which came with many new features, Improved security updates and additions over the earlier versions of Windows.
+Undoubtedly, the latest Windows 10 21H1 update brought many interesting features but it is also one of those Windows 10 updates which became the gateway to many technical errors and annoying Windows issues.
 A number of windows users report Windows 10 crashes continuously or Automatically Restart itself with showing a blue Screen At startup or while working any time.

 Post Contents :-

 - 2 Tips To Fix Windows 10 crashes continuously

 - 2.3 Run System File Checker in Windows 10